Disclaimer: For mature audiences. Not for children. Please watch show before reading this article. This is just my interpretation of the show.

 So I have a question to female readers: who is the real damsel in distress here?
 And to the male readers, do you prefer that ambitious bitch Juno, who uses manipulative tactics to tie you down?
 Hmm…I think I know the answer.

-I find it delightful that this show brings forth the struggle between the Madonna and the whore in such a way to expose the dirtiness in human nature in a twisted way.
-No one is a saint undernearth the orderly, civilized society that we so hope to achieve.
+I find it delightful that this show brings forth the struggle between the Madonna and the Whore in such a way to expose the dirtiness in human nature in a twisted way.
+No one is a saint underneath the orderly, civilized society that we so hope to achieve.
 There is no such thing as a perfect world and there’s definitely no such thing as the good girl.